creditkey/creditkey-php/README.md

 ### configure

-This method is used to provide the Credit Key PHP SDK with the API URL base, public key and shared secret - values which should have been provided to you by Credit Key support staff.
+This method is used to provide the Credit Key PHP SDK with the API environment to connect to, and your given public key and shared secret.
+The public key and shared secret values which should be provided to you by Credit Key support staff.
 It is necessary to configure the API before calling any other SDK method.

+The first parameter specifies which API environment should be connected to.
+Valid values are ```\CreditKey\Api::PRODUCTION```, ```\CreditKey\Api::STAGING```, and ```\CreditKey\Api::LOCAL_DEVELOPMENT```.

 ```
 \CreditKey\Api::configure($apiUrlBase, $publicKey, $sharedSecret);